 Below are 15 Trump judges who, at the time of their confirmation, were on the record as wanting to use the courts to erode access to quality health care.

-Amy Coney Barrett (Seventh Circuit) criticized Chief Justice John Roberts for his decision to uphold the ACA.
+Amy Coney Barrett (Supreme Court) criticized Chief Justice John Roberts for his decision to uphold the ACA.

 John Bush (Sixth Circuit) strongly opposed the ACA and said it needs to be “repealed.”
 Under the pseudonym G. Morris, Bush wrote multiple blog posts denouncing the act.
 In one, he wrote, “I already have health insurance and pay for it handsomely, thank you.
 I don’t need to tack onto my bill the tab for someone else.”